Office of the Superintendent

 to the Superintendent

-It is a great honor to welcome you to the Farmington Public Schools, a nationally recognized school district committed to excellence, social emotional well-being and equity in education.
+It is a great honor to welcome you to the Farmington Public Schools, a nationally recognized school district committed to academic and personal excellence, social emotional well-being and equity in education.

 The mission of the Farmington Public Schools is to enable all students to achieve academic and personal excellence, exhibit persistent effort and live as resourceful, inquiring and contributing global citizens.
 In turn, we are an innovative learning organization that focuses upon continuous improvement in all aspects of our work.
 This focus on continuous improvement creates an environment of innovation, risk-taking, student voice and agency as well as excellence at all levels of our learning organization.
 Each day, our students engage in powerful and meaningful learning experiences, mastering rigorous grade level standards and learning targets while developing the transferable thinking and learning skills necessary to be successful in college, careers and as citizens of our global community.
 As outlined in Farmington’s Vision of the Global Citizen (VoGC), our students acquire an understanding of the essential knowledge and skills in the core academic disciplines and develop the transferable thinking and learning skills necessary to meet the challenges of local, national and global citizenship in a rapidly changing world.